 - Editing your image’s dimensions yourself will allow you to make sure that the image and post work together to convey the information that you want them to.

 Below we’ve compiled a list of guides and links to tools to help you optimize your images.
-Some links are LinkedIn Learning videos, which are free for members of the Emerson community.
-See "Using LinkedIn Learning" for more information.

 Please note: most links will take you out of Emerson's websites.